Nduja Mac and Cheese

 For the pasta

-Cook the macaroni according to the instructions but undercook it by a minute.
+Cook the pasta according to the package instructions, undercooking by 1 minute.

 Drain and mix with the tablespoon of butter and set aside.